- MA Education (Early Childhood Studies)

 - Early Childhood: Education, Culture and Society

-- Perspectives of Outdoor Play
+- Perspectives on Play and Creativity

 There are no written exams on this course; each module is assessed through coursework.